komal-03-95/data_analysis_project/README.md

 # data_analysis_project
 demo projects
 Hands_on experiance
-using Pwoer BI, EXCEL, python.
+BY using Pwoer BI, EXCEL, python.